redesunlu/netkit-doc/user-guide.en.md

 There are several ways to do this:

-* VMs have `tshark` installed, so you can always capture packets from any of them.
+* VMs have `tcpdump` and `tshark` installed, so you can always capture packets from any of them.
 * Netkit offers a way to capture the traffic of a running laboratory by "sniffing" the network link.
 But to understand how to do it we need to know some details first.

 ### Output of the vlist command